-Victim Support is looking for a full time Initial Response Officer based in Bristol.
+Victim Support is looking for a full-time Initial Response Officer, based in Bedworth Police Station, Warwickshire.

 Victim Support offers competitive rewards and benefits including pension and life assurance, 25 days annual leave (pro-rata), voluntary benefits such as season ticket loans and the opportunity to play a key role in a national charity providing world-class services to victims and witnesses and being a vital force for change.

 Applications should be explicit enough to provide good evidence against the shortlisting criteria, which are outlined in the person specification under essential and tested area.
 In order to apply, please create a profile in our website (jobs section), complete and submit an online application form.

 If the vacancy has not specified the essential criteria for shortlisting, please use this section to express how your experience and skills are relevant for the role.

 If you have the drive to make a difference within an organisation which makes a difference we look forward to hearing from you.

 Victim Support is committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks will be required.